atbcb/usab-uswds/_ada-guides/chapter-6-toilet-rooms.md

 ##### Can accessible mirrors be located above lavatories?

-Accessible mirrors can be located above lavatories or countertops if the bottom of the reflecting surface is 40\" max. above the finish floor (§603.3).
-The bottom of the reflecting surface of mirrors not located above lavatories or countertops must be 35\" max. above the finish floor.
+Accessible mirrors can be located above lavatories or countertops if the bottom of the reflecting surface is 40&Prime; maximum above the finish floor (§603.3).
+The bottom of the reflecting surface of mirrors not located above lavatories or countertops must be 35&Prime; maximum above the finish floor.

 ##### If a toilet room has a full-length mirror and a mirror above a countertop or lavatory, must both types comply?